DeepSE-WF: Unified Security Estimation for Website Fingerprinting Defenses: Related Work

 \mypara{Traffic splitting.} This class of defenses aims to prevent an adversary from inspecting all traffic exchanged by clients, by making use of multihoming technologies to send traffic through multiple networks.
 Following this idea, HyWF~\cite{multihoming} splits Tor traffic towards a given Tor bridge among multiple networks.
 In turn, TrafficSliver~\cite{trafficSliver} splits traffic over multiple entry Tor nodes while distorting repeatable traffic patterns by distributing HTTP requests' fragments over the different paths.

-\mypara{Trace merging.} These defenses are based on the difficulty to separate consecutive traces of web page loads.
-GLUE~\cite{front} leverages this insight to add dummy packets that obscure the fact that two web pages are loaded separately, gluing their traces together.
-This forces a WF adversary to correctly separate page loads before fingerprinting a page, an open problem that remains the focus of related research on multi-tab WF~\cite{hmWF,multitab}.
+\mypara{Trace merging.} These defenses rely on the difficulty to separate consecutive traces of website loads.
+GLUE~\cite{front} adds dummy packets that obscure the fact that two websites are loaded separately, gluing their traces together.
+This forces a WF adversary to correctly separate website loads before fingerprinting a website, a problem that remains the focus of research on multi-tab WF~\cite{hmWF,multitab}.

 \mypara{Adversarial traces.} A recent class of defenses strives to thwart the success of the latest WF attacks based on deep learning techniques.
 Mockingbird~\cite{mockingbird} generates traces that resist WF attacks against an adversary that is assumed to be able to train a classifier in previously defended traces.
 Dolos~\cite{patchBasedDefenses} disrupts WF deep learning classifiers by computing input-agnostic adversarial patches that guide the injection of dummy packets into traffic traces.
 Nasr et al. developed BLANKET~\cite{blindPerturbations}, a technique that can defeat deep learning WF attacks by blindly perturbing the features of live connections.